shaaaaame/SuperBasicServer/README.md

 `flask run`

 Now if you go to http://localhost:5000 you should be able to see a very very simple webapp!
+You can upload an image and predict the class!
+Nice.

+### Improve it!

-Now you can upload an image and predict the class!
-But it kinda looks bad, so here are the next steps to making it look more gooder: https://docs.google.com/document/d/1uS1obu0A6CJKWx8NC8B1Ejw_6cQsub9bA6AItjyjzXY/edit?usp=sharing
+...But it kinda looks bad, so here are the next steps to making it look more gooder: https://docs.google.com/document/d/1uS1obu0A6CJKWx8NC8B1Ejw_6cQsub9bA6AItjyjzXY/edit?usp=sharing

 ### Potential problems